-The winter vacations are approaching quickly.
+The winter holidays are approaching quickly.

 Many people have messaged me asking how they may tie their Montessori learning to the holidays.